nithyaa05/project1-s24-nithyaa/README.md

 ### More filtering

-Make it so that when you click on a station in the navbar, it will become highlighted, and the trains displayed are filtered to display only those currently approaching that station, so for Doraville, we only want trains with `{"STATION": "DORAVILLE"}`.
+Make it so that when you click on a station in the navbar, it will become highlighted, and the trains displayed are filtered to display only those currently approaching that station, so for Doraville, we only want trains with `TBD`.

 When a button is clicked it will filter the trains by the filter titled on the button.
 When a button is 'on', and clicked again, the filter will go away.
 More than one button can be used to filter the data at a time, so make it identifiable that a button is currently "on" (you could do this by making the button color faded if it is on).